xfarrow/blink/README.md

 <h6>

 Footnote: This software may resemble more popular alternatives, such as Linkedin, or their open source counterparts such as vutuv (https://github.com/vutuv/vutuv), hence there should be no need to develop Blink, but I am doing it for learning purposes.
-That's why you may encounter execcively verbose comments.
+That's why you may encounter excessively verbose comments.
 Learning is fun!

 </h6>